olebole/irafdoc/doc/quadred.mkskycor.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
   1. The two examples below make an iillumination image from a blank sky image,
-  <tt>"sky017"</tt>.
+  <span style="font-family: monospace;">"sky017"</span>.
 In the first example a separate iillumination image is created
   and in the second the iillumination image replaces the sky image.
   </p>
   <pre>